Back

 If that sounds familiar, we have a Confluence content management solution to help keep your Confluence clean and optimized for productivity.

-From monitoring site engagement to creating page reports, learn how to manage content on Confluence like a pro with the help of analytics app, Viewtracker – Analytics for Confluence by bitvoodoo.
+From monitoring site engagement to creating page reports, learn how to manage content on Confluence like a pro with the help of analytics app, Viewtracker – Analytics for Confluence

 What’s missing from the current Confluence analytics feature?

 There’s no doubt that Confluence is a powerful enterprise content management software.
-Whether you’re using it to power up your organization’s intranet or a customer-facing knowledge base, Confluence is highly robust.
+Whether you’re using it to power up your organization’s intranet or a customer-facing Confluence knowledge base, Confluence is highly robust.

 Effective Confluence content management with Viewtracker – Analytics for Confluence